-Room Fee: The Room Fee and Board Fee will be refunded at a flat rate of \$77.00 each week for the remaining full weeks of classes for Fall and Spring complete semester courses.
+Room Fee: The Room Fee and Board Fee will be refunded at a flat and rate of \$81.00 for room and \$116.00 for board for withdraw before the end of the fifth week of classes for Fall and Spring complete semester courses.
 For Summer and eight week session comes during Fall and Spring 100 % will be credited if withdraw during the first week.

-Board Fee: of the semester for students who withdraw before the end of the fifth week
+Board Fee: each week for the remaining full weeks of the semester for students who